turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 ### Learning Goals

 * Understand how to tell your professional story through your resume
-* Build a working draft of your resume with these components:
+* Build a working draft of your resume that is both technically focused ATS Friendly

 After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/rSWwn2QFQL3ZsDhr7).

 ### Overviev